 Ever walk out of an interview and wonder, “Why didn’t I say this?”
 Worse, were you ever in an interview and while you’re trying to concentrate on the new line of questioning your mind keeps racing back to your failed response to a question three questions ago?
-And it is especially frustrating if it was a seemingly dumb question like, “If you were an animal, what type of an animal would you be?”
+And it is especially frustrating if it was a seemingly irrelevant question like, “If you were an animal, what type of an animal would you be?”

 It is not good to be scripted in interviews.
 However, it is good to know yourself.
 The questions you are asked in interviews are many times life questions you should answer for yourself anyway.
 The questions are asking about your future many times and where you want to go because the interviewer wants to make sure your direction in life matches the company direction.